Mad River Airport

-Mad River Airport is a private airport located one mile northeast of Tremont City, Ohio, United States.
+Mad River Airport is a private airport located in German Township, Clark County, Ohio, United States 1 mi northeast of Tremont City.
 It is owned and operated by the Mad River Airpark.
 LLC.

-The mad River Flying Association was founded in 2017 to serve the airport.
+The Mad River Flying Association was founded in 2017 to serve the airport.
 The airport has a chapter of the Experimental Aircraft Association.

 Facilities and aircraft

 Mad River Airport covers an area of 35 acre which contains one runway designated 09/27 with a 3,405 × 110 ft Turf surface.

 The airport does not have a fixed-base operator, and no fuel is available.

 For the 12-month period ending August 5, 2013, the airport had 15,350 aircraft operations, all are general aviation.
 There is no control tower in the airport.